apache/spark/R/README.md

 ## Examples, Unit tests

-SparkR comes with several sample programs in the `examples` directory.
+SparkR comes with several sample programs in the `examples/src/main/r` directory.
-To run one of them, use `./sparkR <filename> <args>`.
+To run one of them, use `./bin/sparkR <filename> <args>`.
 For example:

-    ./sparkR examples/pi.R local[2]
+    ./bin/sparkR examples/src/main/r/pi.R local[2]

 You can also run the unit-tests for SparkR by running (you need to install the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package first):

     R -e 'install.packages("testthat", repos="http://cran.us.r-project.org")'
-    ./run-tests.sh
+    ./R/run-tests.sh

 ## Running on EC2